 | Apr 2024 Major | New specs for all five disciplines.
 Eliminated breadth/depth format — exams are now 100% discipline-specific.
 Topic areas consolidated and expanded.
 Updated design standards (e.g., ASCE 7-16 for structural loads). |

 | Apr 2027 Upcoming | NCEES has already published the April 2027 spec PDFs.
-Top-level topic areas are unchanged from April 2024; the main differences are updated referenced code editions.
-Candidates testing on/after April 2027 should confirm which standards apply. |
+Top-level topic areas are largely unchanged from April 2024; the main differences are updated referenced code editions and added reference lanes in some disciplines.
+Candidates testing on or after April 2027 should confirm which standards apply. |

 PE Civil WRE — What Changed in April 2024